 This may be taken instead of HUS 425 and must be taken after completing HUS 423.
 It is the second module of the final supervised field placement in a human service organization for a minimum of 175 hours during the term and is intended to provide students with the opportunity to learn the roles, skills, and methods of human services professionals.
 Students should become familiar with the administrative processes of the organization.
 This is a pass/fail course.
 Offered as needed.
 Course fee may apply.

+HUS 425 - Field Placement III

+Prerequisite(s): Taken in place of HUS 423 and Hus 424.

-HUS 425: Field Placement III 9 credits • Prerequisite(s): Taken in last semester of residency after completion of all other major coursework.
-Specific prerequisites are HUS 121, HUS 335, HUS 340, HUS 345, HUS 410, PSY 121, PSY 325, PSY 327, SOC 121, SOC 321/SWK 321, SOC 322/SOC 322, SSC 328/CRM 328 or SSC 337.
+Taken in last semester of residency after completion of all other major coursework.
+Specific prerequisites are HUS 121, HUS 335, HUS 340, HUS 345, HUS 410, PSY 325, PSY 327, SOC 121, SWK 321, SOC 322, SSC 328/CRM 328 or SSC 337.

 Corequisite(s): HUS 498.

 This is a supervised field placement in a human services organization for a minimum of 350 hours during the term and is intended to provide students with the opportunity to learn the roles, skills, and methods of human services professionals.
 Students should also become familiar with the administrative processes of the organization.
 This is a pass/fail course.
 Offered as needed.
 Course fee may apply.

-3 credits • Prerequisite(s): Permission of faculty member and Dean Intensive individual study in a particular aspect of human services that is not covered in regular course offerings.
+Intensive individual study in a particular aspect of human services that is not covered in regular course offerings.
 This enrichment option is limited to students who have demonstrated the potential to pursue independent scholarly activity beyond that which is expected in regular courses.
 Request for enrollment must be made prior to registration in the form of a written proposal.
 May be repeated for credit.
 Weekly meetings with faculty member.
 Offered as needed.

-HUS 498: Senior Seminar 3 credits • Prerequisite(s): Generally taken in last term of residency after completion of all other major coursework.
-Specific prerequisites are HUS 121, HUS 335, HUS 340, HUS 345, HUS 410, PSY 121, PSY 325, PSY 327, SOC 121, SOC 321/SWK 321, SOC 322/SWK 322, SSC 328/CRM 328 or SSC 337.
+HUS 498 - Senior Seminar 3 credits

+Prerequisite(s): Generally taken in last term of residency after completion of all other major coursework.
+Specific prerequisites are HUS 121, HUS 335, HUS 340, HUS 345, HUS 410, PSY 121, PSY 325, PSY 327, SOC 121, SWK 321, SWK 322, SSC 328/CRM 328 or SSC 337.

 Corequisite(s): HUS 424 or HUS 425.